Escrowme2020/Escrowme-Frontend-Task/readme.md

 # Escrowme Front-end Task

-This repo is for building and compiling all the front-end code for this project
+This branch is created for the backend part of Escrome Progressing from registration

+## Movement of project

+Built with Django
+Using Argon2 secured password hasher

 # Author
-Fasasi Toheeb
+Netrobe alias n3trob3 on GitHub